NCPlyn/ProtogenHelmet-ESP32/README.md

 - [ ] Support for ESP32 with PSRAM soldered on / without (**soldered on should work, without not done yet**)
 - [ ] Better custom WS28xx display (**designed but not manufactured yet**)
 - [ ] Auto gen CRC before filesystem upload (platformio sucks at running scripts at events, manual for now)
-- [ ] Proper enable/disable of features (code wise or reset)
+- [ ] Proper enable/disable of features (code wise or reset. same with remote)
-- [ ] Replace the HM10 in the remote with something else to make it fail less (ESP??)
 - [ ] Custom PCB remote
 - [ ] More anims (Rainbow from boop,...)
 - [ ] Proper wiring and flashing tutorial
 - [ ] Make how to proper boop sensor
 - [ ] Make sure ifdef for definitons work, add definition for wifiena etc
 - [ ] Proper partition tables for microcontrollers
-- [ ] Fix current animations
+- [ ] Boop AVG, Automatic change to boop when changed anim wtf? bug or should be like that??

 - But I'm limited in my free time that I can give here so it will take a while!
 - If you have found this project helpful or if you have used it and want to support me and encourage me into working more on this project, you can do so here: [PayPal.me](https://paypal.me/NCPlyn)